tytydraco/yessleep/out/My_Son_Keeps_Coming_Home_From_School_in_Clothes_I_Never_Bought_Him.md

 I spent weeks convincing myself a stranger was taking my son.

 I never stopped long enough to ask him about his new best friend.

+EDIT: Fixed a few wording/details after rereading some parts and replying to comments.
+Nothing major changed.